ellaism/ellaism.org/comparison.md

 <div class="datatable-end"></div>

 <a name="pcs">1</a>: Percentage of genesis block coins in current supply.<br />
-<a name="dcs">2</a>: Percentage of mandatory developer fee or premine in current supply.
+<a name="dcs">2</a>: Percentage of mandatory developer fees or premine in current supply.